 There is currently no cure for autoimmune diseases, but they can be managed effectively with a combination of:

-- Anti-inflammatory diets (rich in turmeric, ginger, whole grains, greens).
+Anti-inflammatory diets (rich in turmeric, ginger, whole grains, and greens).

-- Ayurveda offers detox and herbal treatments, though should be used alongside modern medicine and with doctor approval.
+Ayurveda offers detox and herbal treatments, though they should be used alongside modern medicine and with doctor approval.

 Living with an Autoimmune Condition: The Indian Reality